Parking Lot Construction & Expansion

 - And more.

 After every consideration is given a dollar value, the paving company on the project can provide an estimate.
-Generally, new parking lot construction or expansion costs fall between $4-$10 per square foot.
+Generally, new parking lot construction or expansion costs from Cleveland paving contractors will fall between $4-$10 per square foot.

 Ohio Paving & Construction is capable of designing parking lots, too.
 Our in-house design engineers can build the blueprints necessary to take an untamed piece of land and deliver you a brand new parking lot designed to last.
 That’s why we’ve been trusted by companies like Nestle to do exactly that.